 In summary, when a medical professional says not to continue with exercise for the injured body part, general exercise has it benefits for the whole body and it’s worth identifying what the appropriate dosage might be for the injured body part.

-This is a weird and groovy phenomenon whereby if you exercise the non-injured body part the injured body part also becomes stronger.
-This likely due to neural adaptation (Hendy, Spittle, & Kidgell, 2012)although the research in this area is still limited.
+This is a weird and groovy experience that was discovered as far back as 1894!
+The phenomenon occurs whereby exercising the non-injured body part causes the injured body part to also become stronger.
+It has been proposed this is likely due to neural adaptation (Hendy, Spittle, & Kidgell, 2012) although the research in this area is still limited.
 Studies have failed to identify if the reason for strength gains in the untrained limb is due to muscle adaptation and so it is likely due to neural mechanisms, it appears, primarily in the cortex of the brain.
 The reason why this happens is understood to be due to the corpus callosum which connects the left and right hemispheres of the brain.
 So, any training you do on the uninjured side will stimulate the corresponding sensory motor cortex and also the opposite sensory motor cortex.
-I also suspect that there’s likely a contextual factor in this as we tend to do use both hands for a lot of tasks we do throughout the day such as typing, lifting, driving, eating, communication.
+I also suspect that there’s likely a contextual factor in this as we tend to use both hands for a lot of tasks we do throughout the day such as typing, lifting, driving, eating, communication.
 Therefore, injured or not there will always be activity in the brain working reciprocally between left and right hemispheres.
 What makes this even more interesting is when pain starts to develop in the non-injured side when using the injured side.
 This is something I have experienced in a lot of the people I see.

 The final effect in our exercise arsenal is exercise-induced hypoalgesia (EIH).
 Exercise has been shown to have a pain suppressing effect.
 Many studies have shown in a few different ways how we can induce the pain suppressing effect.
 Aerobic exercise and isometric exercise has been shown to provide pain suppressing effects in healthy individuals and people with various persistent pain problems including Low Back Pain, Knee Osteoarthritis, Chronic whiplash and even fibromyalgia.
 In terms of aerobic exercise to induce EIH evidence points to high-intensity exercise for a duration of up to 30 minutes or as little as 10 minutes (Vaegter, Handberg, & Graven-Nielsen, 2014).
 Other studies have found that aerobic exercise at 70% – 75% of VO2 max is enough to promote EIH (Jones, Booth, Taylor, & Barry, 2014; Nijs, Kosek, Van Oosterwijck, & Meeus, 2012).